SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Introduction

-Among these vertical federated algorithms, tree-based algorithms, especially gradient boosting decision trees (GBDT), are one of the most popular kinds.
-Tree-based methods become very successful for its excellent performance in data-mining competitions\cite{chen2016xgboost} and effectiveness in industrial tasks\cite{ke2017lightgbm, dorogush2018catboost}.
-Since tree models have efficient modeling speed, they are usually used in recommendation\cite{ke2017lightgbm, shahbazi2019product}, fraud detection\cite{cao2019titant} and click-through rate prediction\cite{wang2018tem} tasks with large scale data set.
-We can see that tree-based vertical federated algorithms have great potential in large-scale cross-institutions modeling.
-There have been several studies of secure tree algorithms in the vertical federated learning setting.\cite{liu2020federated, wu2020privacy, vaidya2008privacy}, SecureBoost~\cite{cheng2021secureboost} is also one of them, and it is our previous work.
-However, as far as we know, some of these previous studies concentrate more on the security of algorithms but don't pay much attention to the gap between research environment and practice.
-Some of them are only tested on public experimental data sets instead of million-scale or high-dimensional data which are commons in the several above-mentioned tasks, and some of them are tested on relatively larger data sets but can not return results in a reasonable time.
-And according to our practical experiences, the performance of Secureboost is still not satisfying.
-Thus we think it is necessary to invest efforts to tackle the challenge of learning vertical tree models on big data, and in this paper we propose SecureBoost+, which is a vertical gradient boosting tree framework based on HE encryption schema, and it is developed based on our previous work SecureBoost in FATE-1.5\footnote{https://github.com/FederatedAI/FATE}\cite{JMLR:v22:20-815}.
+Gradient boosting decision tree (GBDT) is an ensemble machine learning algorithm that is widely used in industry~\cite{chen2016xgboost,ke2017lightgbm, dorogush2018catboost} due to its good performance and easy interpretation.
+For example, GBDT and its variants are usually used in recommendation~\cite{ke2017lightgbm,shahbazi2019product}, fraud detection~\cite{cao2019titant}, and click-through rate prediction~\cite{wang2018tem} tasks with large-scale data.
+Due to the advantage of GBDT, many works try to apply vertical federated learning to GBDT model~\cite{cheng2021secureboost,fu2021vf2boost,li2020practical}.
+Our previous work, SecureBoost~\cite{cheng2021secureboost}, is one of the most popular vertical federated learning algorithms for GBDT.
+However, as far as we know, some previous studies have focused more on the security of algorithms and less on the gap between research and industrial applications.
+Some works are only tested on public experimental data sets instead of million-scale or high-dimensional data, which are common in real-world scenarios, and some works are tested on relatively larger data sets but can not be completed in a reasonable time.
+And according to our practical experiences, the performance of SecureBoost is still unsatisfactory.